bmilcs/odin-project/test-driven-dev.md

 Pure functions allow you to safely distribute complex computations over large clusters of processors (divide & conquer).

+### Side Effects

+Side Effects include, but are not limited to:

+- Making HTTP Request
+- Mutating data
+- Printing to a screen or console
+- DOM query/manipulation
+- `Math.random()`
+- Getting current time

 ## _WHAT_ to test in your code base

 Incoming Messages > (Object Under Test > Messages Sent to Self) > Outgoing Messages